learningequality/kolibri/README.rst

 Testing
 -------

-Kolibri comes with a test suite based on ``py.test``.
+Kolibri comes with a Python test suite based on ``py.test``.
 To run tests in your current environment::

     $ python setup.py test  # alternatively, "make test" does the same